Facebook iconThe Complete Guide to Observability for LiveKit Agents

 The Complete Guide to Observability for LiveKit Agents Hero

-Why do LiveKit agents sometimes fail without warning, leaving you unsure of what went wrong?
-If you’ve dealt with sudden disconnections, poor audio, or unresponsive agents in production, you know how frustrating it is when logs only show “Agent disconnected” without contxext.
+Why do LiveKit agents sometimes fail without warning, leaving you unsure of what actually went wrong?
+I’ve run into sudden disconnections, poor audio, and unresponsive agents in production, and the most frustrating part is when logs show nothing more than “Agent disconnected” with no real context.

 Real-time communication apps like LiveKit are much harder to monitor than standard web apps.
-A half-second delay that’s fine for a webpage can ruin a video call.
+I’ve seen cases where a half-second delay that’s acceptable for a webpage completely breaks the experience in a live call.
 With constant state changes, multiple failure points, and complex debugging across servers, networks, and devices, the need for observability becomes critical.

 Yet most teams still struggle to get it right.
-According to the 2024 Logz.io Observability Pulse Report, only 10% of organisations say they have full observability across their systems.
+Even after working with multiple production systems, I’ve seen how common this gap is.
+According to the 2024 Logz.io Observability Pulse Report, only 10% of organisations report having full observability across their systems.
 Even in the wider observability market, some areas show slower adoption, like unified analysis of Kubernetes infrastructure (27%), combining security data with telemetry (23%), and pipeline analytics (18%).

-This article will show you how to close that gap by building a complete observability stack for LiveKit agents with Prometheus, Loki, Tempo, Grafana, and OpenTelemetry.
+In this article, I’ll show how to close that gap by building a complete observability stack for LiveKit agents using Prometheus, Loki, Tempo, Grafana, and OpenTelemetry, based on what actually helps when things break in production.
 By the end, you’ll know how to monitor metrics, trace failures, analyze logs, and build dashboards that give you clear insights.

 LiveKit Observability Stack

-Let’s break down the observability stack you’ll use for LiveKit.
-Think of these tools as your response team, with each one handling a different part of the job:
+Let’s break down the observability stack you can use for LiveKit.
+This is the setup I rely on when I need fast answers during real incidents, with each tool handling a specific part of the problem.

 1. Prometheus (The Metrics Detective)

-Prometheus continuously collects numerical data from your LiveKit agents, things like CPU usage, memory consumption, active participant counts, and connection success rates.
+Prometheus continuously collects numerical data from your LiveKit agents, such as CPU usage, memory consumption, active participant counts, and connection success rates.
+I use it as the first signal that something has changed, even before I know exactly what went wrong.
 It's like having a health monitor that takes your application's vital signs every few seconds.
 When something goes wrong, Prometheus tells you what changed and when it started happening.

 2. Loki (The Log Librarian)

 Loki gathers and organizes all the text logs from your services.
-While Prometheus might tell you that “CPU usage spiked at 2:15 AM,” Loki shows the exact error messages that caused it.
+When Prometheus shows me that something changed, Loki is usually where I go next to understand what actually caused it.
 It’s designed to search quickly through massive amounts of logs, which makes it a great fit for chatty LiveKit applications that generate thousands of entries every minute.

 3. Tempo (The Story Teller)